zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

    (delegation) directly to the requested *Child Zone*:
    1. The zone in which the delegation was found is considered to be the parent zone.
 Emit *[PARENT_FOUND]*.
-   2. The existance of the *Child Zone* has been determined.
+   2. The existence of the *Child Zone* has been determined.
 Emit *[CHILD_FOUND]*.
    3. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.